Skip to main content

 Overview of the Factory Transformation project

 A combination of different energy sources is being trialed at the Salzgitter location.
 Ten SOFC fuel cell systems at the Hydrogen Campus are a key part of this.
-When they reach the final development stage, these stationary, decentralized energy suppliers will run on green hydrogen.
+When they reach the final development stage, these stationary, decentralized energy suppliers will run on renewably produced green hydrogen.
 The trial covers the production, transportation, and storage of hydrogen, and the use of various renewable sources to supply the Bosch plant with energy.
-The aim is for the location to operate on a carbon-neutral basis with flexible and efficient use of energy.
+The aim is for the location to operate on a low-emission basis with flexible and efficient use of energy.
 The concept also includes a digital twin of the supply system, which pinpoints ways of optimizing servicing and maintenance work.

 Goals